ppamidimarri/TeslaCamMerge/README.md

 ## Instructions

-**This section is being revamped.
-Please come back in a couple of days.**

 **A. Setup the Jetson Nano**

 If you are new to the Jetson Nano, start with the [Getting Started guide from Nvidia](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).
 It is simpler to set up your root filesystem on the USB SSD.
 To accomplish this, follow [the instructions in this Reddit thread](https://www.reddit.com/r/JetsonNano/comments/c79l36/nvidia_jetson_nano_how_to_install_rootfs_on/).